kittynode/kittynode/README.md

 # stn

-A command line tool for managing Taiko nodes.
+A command line tool for managing nodes.

 ## Installing and updating